mhmmd95/phpmvc/README.md

 ## what is done as code structure

 - MVC pattern to separate the code into three layers: model (database concerns), view (the presentation layer), and controller (the link between the two previous layers).
+- The routing system now has the dynamic routing feature.
 - Dependency injection pattern to map a key-value pair within a container.
 - Flexible routes file that has all the allowed routes for the project.
 - QueryBuilder to easily interact with the database using PHP PDO.